Sanctuary of Bom Jesus do Monte: Significance

-The design of the Sanctuary of Bom Jesus, with its Baroque nature emphasised by the zigzag form of its stairways, influenced many other sites in Portugal (like Lamego) and colonial Brazil, like the Sanctuary of Congonhas.
+The design of the Sanctuary of Bom Jesus, with its Baroque nature emphasised by the zigzag form of its stairways, influenced many other sites in Portugal (such as the Santuário de Nossa Senhora dos Remédios in Lamego) and the Santuário do Bom Jesus de Matosinhos in Congonhas, Minas Gerais, in Brazil.
 As the pilgrims climbed the stairs, (by tradition encouraged to do so on their knees) they encountered a theological programme that contrasted the senses of the material world with the virtues of the spirit, at the same time as they experienced the scenes of the Passion of Christ.
 The culmination of the effort was the temple of God, the church on the top of the hill.
 The presence of several fountains along the stairways give the idea of purification of the faithful.

-The new church (built 1784–1834) by Carlos Amarante was one of the first Neoclassic churches of Portugal.
+The new church (built 1784–1834) by Carlos Amarante was one of the first Neoclassic churches in Portugal.

 This church was elevated to a Minor Basilica status on 5 July 2015 by Pope Francis.